TKomericki/Rhetos-wiki/Data-migration.md

   Rhetos will keep a backup of its data in the migration tables.
 * If the property/entity/module is brought back later, Rhetos will automatically restore the data from the corresponding data migration table.
 * During deployment, Rhetos keeps track of the data that is copied from the original tables to the migration tables.
-  If multiple migration scripts execute the `Rhetos.DataMigrationUse` procedure for a same table, the data will be copied only on a fist call.
+  If multiple migration scripts execute the `Rhetos.DataMigrationUse` procedure for a same table, the data will be copied only on a first call.
   This ensures that later script will not overwrite data modification of a previous script.

 ### Database structure independence